cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 3. In `LTO` mode, when statically linking the standard library (`--static-std` & `--static-libs`), the standard library code participates in `LTO` optimization and is statically linked into the executable.
 When dynamically linking the standard library (`--dy-std` & `--dy-libs`), the dynamic library of the standard library is used for linking even in `LTO` mode.

     ```shell
-    # Static linking: Standard library code participates in LTO optimization
+    # 1Static linking: Standard library code participates in LTO optimization
     $ cjc test.cj --lto=full --static-std
-    # Dynamic linking: Dynamic library is used for linking; standard library code does not participate in LTO optimization
+    # 1Dynamic linking: Dynamic library is used for linking; standard library code does not participate in LTO optimization
     $ cjc test.cj --lto=full --dy-std
     ```